 6 core courses in the department, organized in at least two sequences, at least one of which is theoretical (18 credits).
 The core courses are the 600-level LING courses, plus 723 and 773.
 The core sequences are below.

-- 2 courses in Minor Area of Specialization (6 credits)
+- 2 courses in the second area of specialization (6 credits)

 - 2 LING 800-level electives (6 credits)